martavp/pypsa-in-prime/README.md

 6. You will need to have installed [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) in your home directory at the cluster

-7a.
-You can install PyPSA-Eur-Sec following the [instructions](https://pypsa-eur-sec.readthedocs.io/en/latest/installation.html).
+7.a You can install PyPSA-Eur-Sec following the [instructions](https://pypsa-eur-sec.readthedocs.io/en/latest/installation.html).
 Installation may take a while.

 7.b You can also [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repositories *pypsa-eur*, *technology_data*, and *pypsa-eur-sec* on your Github, and clone them to your repository on Prime.
 This allows you to apply source control with Git (This is easily done in VSC.
 See item no. 22).

+7.c Get databundle from zenodo if wget does not work

+Install zenodo-get with the command:
+> pip install zenodo-get

+Then retrieve the repository with:
+> zenodo_get 10.5281/zenodo.5824485

 8. You will need to have an environment with all the necessary packages, including [snakemake](https://snakemake.readthedocs.io/en/stable/) which is a very useful way of dealing with parallelized jobs in the cluster.
 One easy way to install all the packages that you need is to create